Kentico/xperience-by-kentico-community-rest/docs/Usage-Guide.md

 }
 ```

+The response of this request contains the full representation of the created object.

 ### Updating an object

 To update an object, send a PATCH request to `/rest` and provide the data found in [UpdateRequestBody](/src/Models/Requests/UpdateRequestBody.cs):